jimmycallin/udeval/paper/paper.md

 # Experimental setup

-## Determining function and content relations

-We motivate our categorization of content and function relations based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
-Firstly, let us define what we consider to be content and function relations:
+First, we must split up the UD dependency relations into categories of function and content relations.
+We motivate our categorization based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
+Firstly, let us define what we consider to be function and content relations:

+- A _function relation_ is a relation that links a word with a function word.
 - A _content relation_ is a relation that links a content word with another content word.
-- A _function relation_ is a relation that links a word with a function word.

 ## Categorization by specification

-Given the previous definition as well as the specification of universal dependency relations, we can categorize a relation based on how it should occur in UD treebanks without knowing if the treebanks strictly adhere to the rules set up by the framework.
+Given the previous definition as well as the specification of universal dependency relations, we can categorize a relation based on how it should occur in UD treebanks.
 Going through each dependency relation in this manner we ended up with a classification as presented in table \ref{tbl:dependency-relations}.

 We chose to remove some relations where we cannot make assumptions of its content, labeled _other_.
 The _foreign_ relation has no restrictions of what type of word it should choose as a dependent as long as it is a foreign word. _List_ are used in cases where the content cannot be easily analyzed. _Reparandum_ and _dep_ are neither of semantic nor syntactic nature and we cannot make any assumptions of their content. _Punct_ and _discourse_ are removed for similar reasons, but also due to particles often being ignored in other evaluation schemes.

 ## Placing dependency relations on a function--content spectrum

 Next question to answer is if we can motivate our classification not only on linguistic intuition and the specification of dependency relations, but also from an empirical perspective.
 We do this by adhering to our previous definition on function dependencies, and what we know of the nature of function words.
-Since they are part of closed word classes, meaning new words rarely are introduced into their categories, we can expect the number of distinct word types to be quite small, especially when compared to the word classes shared by typical content words such as \emph{nsubj}.
+Since they are part of closed word classes, meaning new words rarely are introduced into their categories, we can expect the number of distinct word types to be quite small, especially when compared to the word classes shared by typical content words such as _nsubj_.

 \begin{figure}[t]
 \centering
 \input{figures/inverse_word_entropy.pgf}
-\label{fig:averaged_we}
+\label{fig:averaged_wde}
 \caption{Averaged word entropy for all universal dependency relations, with the manually created categories.}
 \end{figure}